Ford to offer new Maverick compact pickup standard as a hybrid

 "We see it certainly consistent with our strategy of leaning into electrification," he said.
 "Hybrid is a step and you've seen a lot of the work that we're doing and all of our investments going into battery electric as kind of a continuum of improving fuel economy."

-Ford and other global automakers are racing to shift their gas-powered lineups to all-electric under pressure from regions like Europe and China to cut vehicle emissions.
+Ford and other global automakers are racing to shift their conventional fuel-powered lineups to all-electric under pressure from regions like Europe and China to cut vehicle emissions.
 US President Joe Biden's administration is moving to reverse former President Donald Trump's rollback of vehicle emission standards.

 Last month, Ford boosted the money it plans to invest by 2030 on EVs by more than a third to about $30 billion and said it aimed to have 40% of its global vehicle volume all-electric by then.